Dreaming of a dog: loyalty that is looking for you

 She is simply there.
 Walking alongside.
 Lying at your feet.
 Looking at you with what can only be called love.
 No conditions.
 No demands.
 Simply — beside you.

-Your Healer speaks through this image — the part that knows how vital unconditional contact is.
+Your Healer speaks through this image: the part that knows how vital unconditional contact is.
 A faithful dog beside you points to acceptance without conditions.
 To something that loves you not for your achievements, not for your behavior, not for being right — but simply because you are.

 This dream often arrives as a reminder or as a resource.
 A reminder that this kind of acceptance exists.
 A resource when it is most needed.
 Sometimes the dog in this dream is an image of a real person in your life.
 Sometimes it is the part of yourself that is capable of treating you with the same unconditional kindness.
+In human form, the same unconditional company arrives as a friend supporting you.

 Ask yourself: “Is there a source of unconditional acceptance in my life — a person, a place, or an inner state?
 And do I allow myself to turn to it?”